 As their name suggests, necrotic healers focus much of their energy on healing.
-Although necrotic healers can still create undead like other necrotic healers, few choose to do so.
 Many of their healing abilities center on taking others’ pain into themselves in order to negate it.
 Necrotic healers tend to be caring, compassionate, and self-sacrificing individuals.

 The necrotic healer is an archetype of the necromancer class.